 One important thing to note is that black belt certifications are not something that all Six Sigma professionals will seek.
 The black belts are typically going to be pushing up the management track rather than looking to remain in a more hands on role.
 If you do choose to seek the black belt, however, you will need to become well versed in all areas of the Six Sigma philosophy.

 Since black belts are responsible for training and mentoring people who want to become green belts (and the green belts themselves) it is important that black belt candidates are able to properly explain all Six Sigma concepts.
 This includes systems, tools, principles and philosophies.

 A good understanding of the DMAIC model as well as Lean enterprise concepts are also extremely important.
 Prior to taking the black belt exam, a candidate must have completed a minimum of one Six Sigma project (more are recommended) and have submitted a project affidavit regarding the project.

 Once ready, it is time to register to take the black belt exam.
 Like the green belt exam, it is only offered a couple times per year.
-The exam will cover advanced Six Sigma concepts and help to gauge your overall experience.
+The exam will cover advanced concepts and help to gauge your overall experience.
 If you pass the exam, you are a Six Sigma black belt professional.
-To maintain this level, you need to recertify every three years.
+To maintain this level, you need to rectify every three years.

 Attaining the Master Black Belt

-The master black belt is the highest level of Six Sigma training possible.
-To attain this level, one must have extensive knowledge of the Six Sigma process, and have a significant amount of experience training others.
+The master black belt is the highest level of training possible.
+To attain this level, one must have extensive knowledge of the Six Sigma principles, and have a significant amount of experience training others.
 Master black belts should have experience looking at high-level topics such as nonparametric analysis, multi-variable experiments, practical experimentation, and much more.

 In addition, master black belts must have a deep understanding of the entire DMAIC process and how it applies to Six Sigma.
 They should have been leaders in training programs given to other black belts, and helped mentor both green and black belts with great success.